felbinger/TS3Web/README.md

 The web interface is no longer in development by [Psychokiller](https://forum.teamspeak.com/threads/49547-DEV-Ts3-Webinterface)!

 You should whitelist the IP address of the server where the interface is hosted.
-If both (Webinterface and TeamSpeak Server) are on the same server you can simply whitelist the whole Docker network using the ip range `172.18.0.0/24`
+If both (web interface and TeamSpeak server) are on the same server you can simply whitelist the whole Docker network using the ip range (e.g. `172.18.0.0/24`)

 ### Environment Variables
 * ALIAS: Name